Tweries/use-reducer-with-local-storage/README.md

 ## Notes

-- Special thanks to [https://github.com/mdboop](Matthew Brooks) that was kind enough to review the original Gist and to propose new features.
+- Special thanks to [Matthew Brooks](https://github.com/mdboop) that was kind enough to review the original Gist and to propose new features.